osxc/homebrew/README.md

 ## Requirements

 - XCode Command-Line Tools (needs `git`)
-- May need root for certain actions
+- Needs root if you want to affect other users

 ## Role variables